 Figure 1.
-Terrain (left) and tree height (right) maps of the site derived from Airborne Laser Scans with a 20m resolution.
-The dashed rectangle indicates the area covered in Fig 2, and the numbered points show the locations of the seven masts.
+Terrain (a) and tree height (b) maps of the site derived from airborne laser scans with a 20 m resolution.
+The dashed rectangle indicates the area covered in Fig. 2, and the numbered points show the locations of the seven masts.